chetanbansode/csv2tidal/docs/FAQ.md

 ## Does the app always create a JSON report?

-No. JSON report generation depends on the `Generate JSON report?` setting.
+No. JSON report generation depends on the `Generate JSON report` setting.

 > [!TIP]
 > If you are testing a new playlist, keep JSON reports enabled until you are happy with the transfer results.